Lynch's slave pen: Background

 In addition to detaining enslaved people awaiting sale in the slave pen, Lynch also worked as a slave trader and slave catcher.
 In his interactions with Henry Shaw, the founder of the Missouri Botanical Garden, Lynch served in all three of his vocations: slave jailer, trader, and catcher.
 Lynch charged Shaw for the capture and arrest of a runaway enslaved woman owned by Shaw named Esther.
 Lynch also charged Shaw for boarding Esther and another enslaved person in his slave pen.
 Lynch later sold Esther on Shaw's behalf to an enslaver based in Mississippi.

 While it is difficult to know how often Lynch captured, jailed, and traded the same enslaved person as he did with Esther, a list of rules for the slave pen that Lynch wrote in 1858 suggests that he performed each of these services and profited from providing them on other occasions.
 In the list, Lynch set the rates for the board and sale of enslaved people at 37 ½ cents per day and 2 ½ percent of the sale price, respectively.
 Lynch's business became so lucrative that by 1859 he ran out of space to conduct his operations just out of the building on Locust Street, and he bought an additional building at Fifth and Myrtle Streets to support his business.

+Lynch fled Missouri early in the Civil War.
+He was a merchant in Louisiana, married, and joined the White League.